 Sweat & Eczema

 Sweat itself is generally a bad type of moisture for eczema.
-Of course, we sweat more when it’s warm outside, and the chemical composition of sweat can irritate the skin.
+Of course, we sweat more when it’s warm outside, or we are in a place with little air conditioning, and the chemical composition of sweat can irritate the skin.
 When sweat evaporates from our skin, the electrolytes left behind are irritating.
 They can also trigger irritation in the free nerve endings that are exposed in some inflamed areas on the skin of people with eczema.
 The activity in these nerves triggers more of the itching sensation.
 Through both pathways, sweating can worsen eczema.
 Also, in a very similar way, the chemical composition of pool water can also irritate eczema.
-Chlorine does this by the drying effect it has on skin.
+Chlorine is considered an eczema trigger and does so by making the skin dry.

 Sun Exposure Hot temperatures & Managing Eczema in Warm Weather